cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Stephen Harb: Joined with the group and brought up a few ideas.
 I discussed projects I have worked on in the past that were related to the ideas we brought up.

+Chris Gore: Met with the group for the first time and discussed potential ideas for the project.

 ####9/6/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde – Finalized our decision on what project we wanted, assigned roles to members, and created a basic outline for the project.